Stability issues of nonlocal gravity during primordial inflation: Introduction

 In the present paper we address a technical but important point concerning the evolution of these models when the initial conditions are set during a phase of primordial inflation.
 Indeed, in the phenomenological studies mentioned above, the evolution of the models was started deep in the radiation-dominated (RD) phase.
 In that case, we found a well behaved background evolution, with stable cosmological perturbations, until the present epoch, for the RT, RR and $\Delta_4$ models.
 However, these nonlocal models are not low-energy effective theories.
-We interprete them as quantum effective actions derived from a fundamental action, which can be just the Einstein-Hilbert action; as such, their domain of validity is the same as that of the original theory.
+We interpret them as quantum effective actions derived from a fundamental action, which could be just the Einstein-Hilbert action; as such, their domain of validity is the same as that of the original theory.
 Hence, it is natural to demand that a correct model should give a viable and stable cosmological evolution even if we start its evolution during an earlier phase of primordial inflation.
-We can take this as a further constraint that helps us to further narrow down the choice of viable nonlocal models.
-We will see in this paper that this requirement is not met by the RT model, whose perturbations during inflation are unstable, while it is fulfilled by the RR and $\Delta_4$ models.
+We can take this as a further constraint that could help us to further narrow down the choice of viable nonlocal models.
+We will see in this paper that this requirement is met by all three models, although for the RT model the issue is more subtle, and there is an apparent instability during a de~Sitter epoch; however further analysis shows that this apparent instability is innocuous and also the RT model is viable, even when setting the initial conditions during inflation.\footnote{On this point, we correct the wrong conclusion of the previous version of this paper.}

 The paper is organized as follows.
-In Section~\ref{sect:cosmevol} we study the cosmological evolution of the RT model when the initial conditions are set during inflation, both at the level of background evolution and of cosmological perturbation theory, and we will show that an instability emerges at the level of perturbations.
-In Sections~\ref{sect:RR} and \ref{sect:D4} we investigate the same issue in the RR and in the $\Delta_4$ models, respectively, and we show that they are stable, both at the background and at the perturbation level, even during inflation.
+In Section~\ref{sect:cosmevol} we study the cosmological evolution of the RT model when the initial conditions are set during inflation, while in Sections~\ref{sect:RR} and \ref{sect:D4} we investigate the same issue in the RR and in the $\Delta_4$ models.